MaAleBarr/Pandas-Workshop/README.md

 # Pandas-Workshop
-Quick workshop on how to use Pandas
+Pandas 101 - Quick guide on how to use Pandas, exploration on its cool features, and some data visualization